Ruan625Br/FilePickerSphere/README.md

 ---

-FilePickerSphere is a powerful file selection tool crafted to streamline and enhance your interaction with documents, media, and various file formats.
+FilePickerSphere is a powerful file selection library crafted to streamline and enhance your interaction with documents, media, and various file formats.
 Built on the foundation of [FileManagerSphere](https://github.com/Ruan625Br/FileManagerSphere), it focuses on simplifying the process of selecting files, optimizing your experience in managing and choosing documents and media files effortlessly.

 ---